Gagniuc/Objective-Digital-Stains-in-PHP/README.md

 # Objective Digital Stains in PHP
-This code generates Objective Digital Stains and it is implemented in PHP
+This code generates Objective Digital Stains and it is implemented in PHP.
+The ods.php file can be called as follows:

+ods.php?s=AGCATGCTATCTTCATACTACTACTAGCTATCTACTATCGTATCATCTATCTGTCTACTTACACTACTCACTCATACTCA

+# Info on ODSs
  Please read more about DNA patterns (aka Objective Digital Stains) here:

  Eukaryotic genomes may exhibit up to 10 generic classes of gene promoters: